Definition

 Why matching levels matters

-If you feed a 5V signal into a pin expecting 3.3V, you can push current into the chip's protection diodes or exceed its maximum rating and quietly destroy it.
-The reverse mismatch is gentler but unreliable, because a 3.3V high may not rise far enough for a 5V input to register it as a one.
-When the two sides differ, a level shifter translates between them safely.
-Before connecting any USB-to-serial adapter to a board, set the adapter's jumper to the board's rail and measure the pins if you are unsure.
+Feed a 5V signal into a pin designed for 3.3V and you push current through the chip's input-protection diodes or exceed its absolute maximum rating — damage that is often silent and cumulative rather than immediate and obvious.
+The reverse mismatch is gentler but unreliable: a 3.3V high may not rise far enough past a 5V input's threshold to register consistently, producing intermittent, maddening behavior.
+When two sides must differ, a level shifter translates between domains safely, and miner hardware uses them as a matter of course.
+Before connecting any USB-to-serial adapter, set its voltage jumper to the board's rail — 3.3V for miner control boards — and verify with a multimeter if in doubt.

 In Simple Terms

-A logic level is the voltage range a digital line uses to represent a binary 1 or 0.
-TTL logic level refers to the family…
+TTL logic level refers to the voltage ranges a digital line uses to represent binary 1 and 0, in the convention family descended from transistor-transistor…